Sarah Snook: 2018–2023: Breakthrough with Succession

 From 2018 to 2023, Snook gained prominence for her lead role as Siobhan "Shiv" Roy in the HBO drama series Succession.
 The role earned her widespread critical acclaim and numerous accolades, including the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series, the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series, and two Golden Globe Awards, the first for Best Supporting Actress – Series, Miniseries or Television Film followed by a win for Best Actress – Television Series Drama.

 In 2020, Snook acted in the comedy film An American Pickle, opposite Seth Rogen, and in Kornél Mundruczó's marital drama film Pieces of a Woman.
 In December 2021, she replaced Elisabeth Moss as the lead in the horror-thriller film Run Rabbit Run, directed by Daina Reid.
-The film was a critical failure with her performance receiving mixed reviews.
-Michael Sun of The Guardian wrote of Snook, "[She], of course, is typically excellent, fresh from her turn as Succession’s petulant, scheming Shiv Roy in another spiky role here – but even her performance, as it heightens towards a crazed delirium, recalls Toni Collette’s in Hereditary.
+The film received a 38% on Rotten Tomatoes with her performance receiving mixed reviews.
+Michael Sun of The Guardian wrote, "Snook, of course, is typically excellent, fresh from her turn as Successions petulant, scheming Shiv Roy in another spiky role here – but even her performance, as it heightens towards a crazed delirium, recalls Toni Collette's in Hereditary".
 Monica Castillo of Roger Ebert.com, praised Snook's performance describing it as "marvelous departure from Succession".
+For her performance in the film, she received her third nomination for the AACTA Award for Best Actress in a Leading Role.

 In January 2022, Snook was cast alongside Zach Galifianakis and Elizabeth Banks in the comedy drama film The Beanie Bubble, which was co-directed by Kristin Gore and Damian Kulash.
-The movie was another critical failure for Snook.
+Rotten Tomatoes gave the film 46%.
 Wendy Idle of The Guardian described her as being "underused" in the film.
 Frank Scheck of The Hollywood Reporter wrote, "Snook displays a softer side than in her celebrated Succession turn with yet another portrayal revolving around a ruthless businessman."
 In 2022, Snook narrated the Netflix documentary film Kangaroo Valley.